 create convincing video impersonations

-fabricate identities with photos, histories, and online presence
+fabricate identities with images, histories, and online presence

-What once required teams of criminals now requires a laptop and access to widely available tools.
-The sophistication of deception has increased faster than public awareness, creating a dangerous imbalance.
+What previously required organised groups now requires little more than access to widely available tools.
+The sophistication of deception has advanced faster than public awareness, creating a clear imbalance.

 Why Trust Is Under Pressure